AI Impact

 Example: If High AI Adopters have a median PR size of 150 LOC and Low AI Adopters have 200 LOC, the difference is (150/200 - 1) x 100 = -25, or -25%.

-This means that High AI Adopters create PRs that are 25% smaller than the PRs created by low AI adopters.
+This means that High AI Adopters create PRs that are 25% smaller than Low AI adopters.

-Note that while this difference is interesting, we cannot conclude that it is because of AI because there were likely pre-existing differences between your low and high AI adopters (more in this blog post: Don't measure AI impact by comparing low & high AI adoptersarrow-up-right).
+Note that while this difference is interesting, we cannot conclude it is because of AI usage as there were likely pre-existing differences between your low and high AI adopters (more in this blog post: Don't measure AI impact by comparing low & high AI adopters).

-With intervention: Pre vs post and Low vs high AI adopters
+With intervention: Pre vs Post for Low and High AI adopters

-When we have an intervention, we change the calculation to consider the intervention, per the steps below.
+When we have an intervention, we change the calculation to the following.

 Out-of-Hours Commits: